Aqueous20/Tropical-Treasures/README.md

 its a context function that stored the data from all products js and functions that will be accesssed using context api to be used in other components

+August 2,2025
+designed the html structure for the shop category page styled the html structure for the shop category page added banners for each shop category page (men women kids) using shop context api